GameBridgeAI/ts_serialize/docs/serializable.md

-While `@SerializeProperty` is handy with to and from JSON strategies, it can still be verbose to declare the strategies for each property. `@SerializeProperty` can have shortcut functions that provide the to and from JSON strategies excepting arguments.
+While `@SerializeProperty` is handy with to and from JSON strategies, it can still be verbose to declare the strategies for each property. `@SerializeProperty` can have shortcut functions that provide the to and from JSON strategies accepting arguments.
 An example short cut is providing a `type` to use with `toSerializable`:

 ```ts